SizableDeMerit/notes/README.md

-# notes
-generic non-specific notes for dev
-# Welcome to My Awesome Repository! 🚀
+# Generic Note Repository! 🚀

-This repository is a collection of amazing text files and resources designed to enlighten and inspire.
-Dive into the colorful world of creativity!
+This repository is a collection of helpful notes

 ## Table of Contents